-- Is it important for you to have day-to-day contact with the public?
-Are you able to use logical thinking and personal judgment to perform a variety of office tasks?
-Are you able to make decisions based on your own judgment and company policy?
-Are you able to follow instructions without close supervision? - Are you able to deal with people? - Are you able to change work activities frequently?

-If you answer "yes" to most of these questions, the Business & Management Pathway may be for you.
+- it important for you to have day-to-day contact with the public? - re you able to use logical thinking and personal judgment to perform a variety of office tasks? - re you able to make decisions based on your own judgment and company policy? - re you able to follow instructions without close supervision? - re you able to deal with people? - re you able to change work activities frequently? - If you answer "yes" to most of these questions, the Business & Management Pathway may be for you.